Badminton Asia Mixed Team C’ship: Prannoy, Sindhu and Co prevail 5-0 vs Kazakhstan in opener

 Ishaan Bhatnagar and Tanisha Crasto started with a mixed doubles win, then Prannoy notched up a 24-minute win.
 Sindhu then took to the court to win in straight games too, as did Krishna Prasad Garaga and Vishnuvardhan Goud.
 The 5-0 win was sealed by Treesa Jolly and Gayatri Gopichand.

-India take on UAE next on Wednesday, then the likely group decider against one of the favourites Malaysia.
+India take on UAE next on Wednesday, then the likely group decider against one of the favourites Malaysia, who were also off to a 5-0 winning start.

 India squad Badminton Asia Mixed Team Championships :